 Gunther also suggests that you use this question to find out more about the company.
 See if your supposed weakness can complement their business or team.
 For example, if you are someone who needs and likes structure, find out what their present systems are like.
 Do they operate like a well-oiled machine that you could easily slot into, or are they in dire need of a systems overhaul that you could help to implement?
 If their structure is not compatible with your working style, this may not be the company for you – and it’s better for everyone if you figure that out now.

-In some cases, it might be acceptable to keep your answer to this question fairly light-hearted – for example, ‘I’m a coffee addict’.
+In some cases, it might be acceptable to keep your answer to this question fairly light-hearted – for example, ‘I’m a coffee addict’ – but make sure you follow this up with a serious answer.
 However, you’ll have to use your judgment here based on the nature of the role and the personality of the interviewer – you don’t want to come across as flippant.

 Keep in mind that your prospective employer will call your referees and ask about any weaknesses, so don’t be caught out saying something untrue that will later call your honesty and integrity into question.
-Outright lies will usually come back to bite you on the proverbial.
+Outright lies will usually come back to bite you - don't risk it!